matheusvxf/matheusvxf.github.io/_pages/about.md

 Past Events
 ---------------

+* Feb 28, 2023: I gave an interview at [ZK Podcast](https://zeroknowledge.fm/) about our work on credible auction design.

+* Feb 28 and March 1, 2023: I presenting "Transparency and Security via Algorithmic Economics" at Tufts University, Medford, MA.

 * Feb 20, 2023: I presented "Transparency and Security via Algorithmic Economics" at The University of Sydney.